 But how can the doctor possibly know what you are going through?
 Most functional medicine doctors didn’t start out this way.
 They typically turned to functional medicine after traditional medicine failed them in their own health journey and they started looking for another way.

 Now let’s get back to fatigue.
 It has many causes: some are simple (“I didn’t sleep well last night”) while others are more complex (“I haven an ongoing autoimmune disease”).
 Fatigue that lasts more than a couple of weeks and isn’t explained by an obvious cause should be evaluated appropriately.

 Unfortunately, traditional (transactional) medicine falls short when it comes to fatigue treatment.
 Because there are so many possibilities to sort out in the usual 10-15 minute office visit, most doctors take a superficial approach.
 There is no time to really listen to you, understand what’s going on behind your symptoms and in your life, and there is not even the time to think.
 So you end up with a protocol.
 A prescription to give you energy or elevate your mood.
 Maybe another prescription to help you sleep.
 Oh and don’t forget the generic advice to “eat less and exercise more”!

 Nothing about this is personalized.
 That’s why it doesn’t help.

-What you need to expect when treating fatigue: It may take some time and testing to figure out what is causing your fatigue, and many times it isn’t one thing.
+What you need to expect with fatigue treatment: It may take some time and testing to figure out what is causing your fatigue, and many times it isn’t one thing.
 Working with a holistic clinician–one who will evaluate physical, emotional, and lifestyle contributions–can help you figure out the root cause of your fatigue and get you feeling like yourself again.

 Here are some of the most common causes of fatigue that we see in our practice: